Antisocial personality disorder

 Ask the people on your loved one's treatment team for a referral.
 They may also be able to recommend support groups for families and friends affected by antisocial personality disorder.

 There's no sure way to prevent antisocial personality disorder from developing in those at risk.
 Trying to identify those most at risk, such as children living with neglect or abuse, and offering early intervention may help.
 Getting appropriate treatment early, and sticking with it for the long term, may prevent symptoms from worsening.

 Because antisocial behavior is thought to have its roots in childhood, parents, teachers and pediatricians may be able to spot early warning signs.
 While diagnosis of antisocial personality disorder generally isn't done before age 18, children at risk may have symptoms of conduct disorder, especially behavior that involves violence or aggression toward others, such as:

-Early, effective and appropriate discipline, lessons in behavioral skills, and psychotherapy may help reduce the chance that at-risk children go on to become adults with antisocial personality disorder.
+Early, effective and appropriate discipline, lessons in behavioral skills, family therapy, and psychotherapy may help reduce the chance that at-risk children go on to become adults with antisocial personality disorder.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.